 Additionally, the Hib (Haemophilus influenzae type b) and tetanus vaccines actually provide more effective immunity than natural infection.

-It’s not completely understood why the length of acquired immunity varies with different vaccines.
-Some offer lifelong immunity with only one dose, while others require boosters in order to maintain immunity.
+It is unclear why the length of acquired immunity varies with different vaccines.
+Some offer lifelong immunity with only one dose, while others require boosters to maintain immunity.
 Recent research has suggested that the persistence of immunity against a particular disease may depend on the speed with which that disease typically progresses through the body.
-If a disease progresses very rapidly, the immune system’s memory response (that is, the “watchdog antibodies” generated after a previous infection or vaccination) may not be able to respond quickly enough to prevent infection—unless they’ve been “reminded” about the disease fairly recently and are already watching for it.
+If a disease progresses rapidly, the immune system’s memory response (that is, the “watchdog antibodies” generated after a previous infection or vaccination) may not respond quickly enough to prevent infection—unless they’ve been “reminded” about the disease fairly recently and are already watching for it.
 Boosters serve as a “reminder” to your immune system.

-Research is continuing on the persistence of immunity generated by vaccines.
+Research continues on the persistence of immunity generated by vaccines.

 The idea of “pox parties” is generally tied to the perception of chickenpox as a harmless illness.
 Before the varicella vaccine became available, however, chickenpox infections required 10,000 hospitalizations and caused more than 100 deaths each year in the United States.
 Exposing a child to wild chickenpox puts him at risk for a severe case of the disease.